hexxone/docker-openvpn-tap/README.md

-* run `install.sh` to setup the docker-compose image, and start it. this will also setup and prompt for the CA password several times. when scripts are done, the config is overwritten with `actual_openvpn.conf` this is done because generating the server config by easy-rsa with tap is not yet possible.
+* run `install.sh` to setup the docker-compose image, and start it. this will also setup and prompt for the CA password several times.

 * run `./create_client <cname>` to create the certificate for a user.
   This will prompt for the CA password in order to sign a new key for the user.